gussandst12/hhauid-heckin-heat-ass-Uber-Idiotic-dream/readme.txt

-This game is a fever dream.
+This game is an acid trip.